hydroflux/ox-teleport-cc-frontend/README.md

-[] Change 'Paper' spacing on the 'CityContainer' page [] Update Typography on the 'CityContainer' component to make the fonts more engaging / better ui [] Add a hover zoom to the paper elements of the 'CityContainer'
+[] Change 'Paper' spacing on the 'CityContainer' page [] Update Typography on the 'CityContainer' component to make the fonts more engaging / better ui [] Add a hover zoom to the paper elements of the 'CityContainer' [] Come up with a better name for the app
+[] The title on the 'CityContainer' and the bar chart aren't aligned--add an additional structure element to line them back up